ig-or/QWTWPlot.jl/README.md

 ## how to install it

-* just install at as usual Julia package, with `] add https://github.com/ig-or/QWTWPlot.jl` .
+* just install it as usual Julia package, with `] add https://github.com/ig-or/QWTWPlot.jl` .
 BTW, this is possible because of https://github.com/JuliaPackaging/BinaryBuilder.jl
 * look at usage example here: https://github.com/ig-or/QWTWPlot.jl/blob/master/src/qwexample.jl